liferay/liferay-docs/devGuide/en/chapters/08-designing-workflow-with-kaleo.markdown

 Why is there a red "X" in the bottom left of multiple nodes within our workflow?
 These are error markers!
 Errors indicate something is specified incorrectly or is missing from your nodes.
-Hover your pointer over each error marker; Developer Studio displays hints on resolving each problem.
+If you click on an error marker, Developer Studio displays hints on resolving the problem.
 Don't worry, we'll address these error markers momentarily.

-Hovering your pointer over a node brings up a floating palette; use it to make quick, convenient customizations to a node.
+Clicking on a node brings up a floating palette; use it to make quick, convenient customizations to a node.

 The floating palette has several features you can use: